-THE ROUGH AND SMOOTH STANDARD IN POINT FORM WITH PICTURES
+THE ROUGH AND SMOOTH COLLIE STANDARDS IN DOT POINT FORM WITH PICTURES

 WHAT IS A STANDARD?